cmu-phil/tetrad-fx/README.md

 # Future Plans if we Continue

 1. We plan to implement a number of games people can play to learn the concepts. .
-(We also plan a constraint-based game and a d-separation game, if we continue.)
+(We plan a constraint-based game and a d-separation game, if we continue--perhaps others.

+1. We plan to exans the simulation options.

+1. We plan to make the Valence tab much more detailed, so that the use can enter specific information about each variable.
+This will be persisted.

+1. We plkan to expand the search options.

-1. Knowledge needs to be expanded and possibly another type of knowledge editor added as well for those who find regex difficult.
+1. Knowledge needs to be expanded to allow specific required or forbidden edges, and possibly another type of knowledge editor needs to be added as well for those who find regexes difficult.

-1. Also, if we continue with the project we will add an Insignts tab to help the user understand the results (compare graphs, Markov checker, etc.).
+1. We plan to add an Insignts tab to help the user understand the results (compare
+2. graphs, Markov checker, etc.).

 1. We will also add a Models tab to let the user to estimations (linear and multinomial) of data for given DAG models.
 All of this is functionality that is currently in the Tetrad library; we just have to build UIs for it.

-1. If we continue with the project, we will turn these and other comments into a ReadTheDocs.
+1.We plan to turn these and other comments into a ReadTheDocs.

 # Install